jrshort89/jrshort89/README.md

 🔭  I am currently working at RTS Labs in Richmond, VA.

-🤔  I’m looking for help with breaking into the open-source community in a meaningful way.

 👯  I’m looking to collaborate on pretty much anything educational in the coding realm.
 Maybe I should make a podcast as well...

 ⚡  Fun fact: I am an avid Starcraft 2 fan.